Core Concepts

 1. Validates the fragment contract — checks entrypoint name, parameter contract, and return type.

-2. Normalizes uniforms — validates identifier names, infers types from values, sorts alphabetically.
+2. Normalizes uniforms — validates identifier names, infers types from values, preserves input order (layout/sig ordering is sorted later).

 3. Normalizes textures — validates identifier names and clones definitions.